St. Augustine in St. Johns County, Florida — The American South (South Atlantic)

 Erected by St. Augustine Jewish Historical Society.

 Location.
 29° 53.652′ N, 81° 18.682′ W. Marker is in St. Augustine, Florida, in St. Johns County.
-Marker can be reached from Avenida Menendez (Florida Route A1A) south of Hypolita Street, on the right when traveling south.
+It can be reached from Avenida Menendez (Florida Route A1A) south of Hypolita Street, on the right when traveling south.
 Marker located within the Hilton St. Augustine Historic Bayfront Hotel.
 Touch for map.
 Marker is at or near this postal address: 32 Avenida Menendez, Saint Augustine FL 32084, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Monson Motel Steps (here, next to this marker); Hurricane Matthew High Water Mark (a few steps from this marker); Remnant of Rodriguez Arsian House (within shouting distance of this marker); The Monson Motel (within shouting distance of this marker); Espinosa-Sanchez House (within shouting distance of this marker); Frederick Douglass (about 500 feet away, measured in a direct line); St. Augustine First World War Memorial (about 500 feet away); Sanchez-Burt House (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: Monson Motel Steps (here, next to this marker); Hurricane Matthew High Water Mark (a few steps from this marker); Remnant of Rodriguez Arsian House (within shouting distance of this marker); The Monson Motel (within shouting distance of this marker); Espinosa-Sanchez House (within shouting distance of this marker); Frederick Douglass (about 500 feet away, measured in a direct line); St. Augustine First World War Memorial (about 500 feet away); Sanchez-Burt House (about 500 feet away).
 Touch for a list and map of all markers in St. Augustine.

 Also see . . .
 Rabbi Israel Dresner, Civil Rights Champion and King Ally, Dies at 92.
 New York Times obituary; January 27, 2022 (Submitted on March 3, 2023, by Larry Gertner of New York, New York.)